dotnet/csharpstandard/standard/types.md

 > *Example*: In the following, `D` needs to specify the constraint on its type parameter `T` so that `T` satisfies the constraint imposed by the base `class` `B<T>`.
 In contrast, `class` `E` need not specify a constraint, because `List<T>` implements `IEnumerable` for any `T`.
 >
-> <!-- IncompleteExample: {template:"standalone-lib", name:"SatisfyingConstraints", replaceEllipsis:true]} -->
+> <!-- Example: {template:"standalone-lib", name:"SatisfyingConstraints", replaceEllipsis:true} -->
 > ```csharp
 > class B<T> where T: IEnumerable {...}
 > class D<T> : B<T> where T: IEnumerable {...}